2022 Kazakh constitutional referendum: Parliamentary vote

-On 4 May, the lower house Mazhilis held a hearing regarding holding of a referendum on the constitutional amendments.
-All 98 MPs voted to support the proposed draft amendments.
-According Mazhilis chairman Erlan Qoşanov stated that the bill would not change the "content of the law on the referendum", asserting that the amendments have "a clarifying nature"; MP Berik Bekjanov explained that the bill was necessary "to unite the forms of ballots used in the referendum".
+On 4 May, the lower house Mäjilis held a hearing regarding holding of a referendum on the constitutional amendments.
+All 98 deputies voted to support the proposed draft amendments.
+According Mäjilis chairman Erlan Qoşanov stated that the bill would not change the "content of the law on the referendum", asserting that the amendments have "a clarifying nature"; Mäjilis deputy Berik Bekjanov explained that the bill was necessary "to unite the forms of ballots used in the referendum".